-X LSEfaithcentre
+- X LSEfaithcentre

+- facebook.com/lsefaithcentre

-(O) @lsefaithcentre
+- O @lsefaithcentre

-@lsefaithcentre
+- @lsefaithcentre

-Isefaithcentre
+- Isefaithcentre

 Visit us: 2nd Floor, SAW Building, 1 Sheffield Street, WC2A 2AP

 Starting your #SustainableLSE journey

 LSE's commitment to sustainability is stronger than ever.
 You are joining a university that looks to embed sustainability throughout every part of its operations - from your course content to the research we publish and the way we run our campus.